Repairers of the Breach

 Student Role in Agency: Several opportunities are available for Service Learning students including:

 - Arts and Crafts: Students will plan and implement a variety of activities utilizing artistic media to encourage self-expression and discussion within the group experience.
-Monday, Wednesday, Thursday, Friday mornings at 10:00am.
+Emphasis will be on providing meaningful topics that will call forth expression from the members.

 - Choir: Students who have musical interests will have an opportunity to participate with the Repairers of the Breach choir as they practice on Saturdays at 1:30pm and on weekend engagements.

-- Drama: Students will facilitate a variety of activities promoting dramatic expression.
+- Drama: Students will facilitate a variety of activities one time weekly promoting dramatic expression.
 This can include dramatic exercises and warm-ups.
-Other ideas for this group include implementing short improvisational skits or comedy routines based on a variety of topics.
+Other ideas for this group include implementing short improvisational skits or comedy routines based on a variety of topics including those involving social justice and homelessness.
 Students will be responsible for researching ideas and presenting them to the group.
-This will be scheduled individually with the site contact.

-- Discussion Groups on Sports and Sports Ethics: Students will facilitate a discussion group.
+- Discussion Groups on Sports and Sports Ethics: Students will facilitate a weekly discussion group.
 Preparation for each group will involve researching a specific topic related to sports and sports ethics and presenting the idea for discussion.
-This will be scheduled individually with the site contact.

 Unique features or challenges of agency: This is a unique organization which will provide service learners with a close and valuable look at homeless in Milwaukee.